MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 - [CloudScript quickstart](../features/automation/cloudscript/quickstart.md) – Get up and running quickly with your first CloudScript call.

 > [!TIP]
-> To leverage rules in the automation system, [write custom events](../features/analytics/metrics/playstream-events.md#custom-event-overview) in your Title which creates a PlayStream event.
+> To leverage rules in the automation system, write custom events in your Title which creates a PlayStream event.
+For more information on custom events, see [Custom event overview](../features/analytics/metrics/playstream-events.md#custom-event-overview) in Generating PlayStream events.

 ## Get to know PlayFab features

-There is much more you can do with PlayFab.
 Check out each of our feature areas in the links provided below to find the right feature set for your Title:

 - [Authentication](../index?#pivot=documentation&panel=authentication)
 - [Data](../index?#pivot=documentation&panel=data)